 i.
 “On a rope.”
 Dead straight, no spin.
 Arrives at targets chest.
 (Again, Frank Lampard driving ball – below.)

 ii.
 Also with fade.
 This pass slows down as it approaches the target and is easier to control.

 iii.
-Also with slight hook.
-This pass has spin and target can receive ball on the run.
+Also with a slight hook.
+This pass has spin and the target can receive the ball on the run.

 iv.
 With backspin.
-Shorter pass played between defenders with backspin.
+A shorter pass was played between defenders with backspin.
 Checks up for attacker, behind backs.